By Steve Nelson

 The policy concludes by emphasizing that “the formation and governance of these collaborations will be at the discretion and the purview of the towns.”
 This has been what WiredWest and its member towns have maintained all along, that the towns have the right under Massachusetts law to form a cooperative such as WiredWest and to determine how it will be governed, especially since the towns are putting up almost two-thirds of the money for the fiber network.

 Even before MBI adopted its new policy, WiredWest was moving down a parallel track.
 Its Board of Directors, comprised of delegates from its member towns, unanimously agreed that it should evaluate potential vendors to provide network operation services on a regional basis, so that each town might not have to contract with vendors on its own.
 WiredWest recently issued a Request for Information (RFI), to which it had a strong response, about what services potential vendors can provide.
-This complies with the policy’s requirement that vendors must have “experience in the residential broadband market and […]
+This complies with the policy’s requirement that vendors must have “experience […]

 Our towns are withering.
 Without broadband, the future of small Western Massachusetts towns is bleak…